OpenVolumeMesh/OpenVolumeMesh/README.md

 is invited to participate in the development process to make OpenVolumeMesh a well-working, reliable, and useful library.
-Please feel free to commit suggestions, bug reports, or patches to the OpenVolumeMesh project management system (redmine), which you find at
+Please feel free to commit suggestions, bug reports, or patches to the OpenVolumeMesh project management system (gitlab issue tracker), which you find at

 <https://www.graphics.rwth-aachen.de:9000/OpenVolumeMesh/OpenVolumeMesh>,